 One more time; correlation does not equal causation.

 Fish Oil Does Not Cause Prostate Cancer

 Time to get serious here.

-If we are to believe any of the information from the study above, we’d stop eating fish (or consuming Omega-3 supplements), then replace it with a smoking habit and regular visits to fast food joints.
+If we are to believe any of the nonsense which was reported in this study, we’d stop eating fish, and replace it with a smoking habit and regular visits to fast food joints.

 - Zheng, J, et al. Fish consumption and CHD mortality: an updated meta-analysis of seventeen cohort studies .
 Public Health Nutr.
 (2012)

 - Aung, T., et al. Associations of Omega-3 Fatty Acid Supplement Use With Cardiovascular Disease Risks: Meta-analysis of 10 Trials Involving 77 917 Individuals.
 JAMA Cardiol.
 (2018)

 - Calder, P. C., et al. Omega-3 polyunsaturated fatty acids and inflammatory processes: nutrition or pharmacology?
 Br J Clin Pharmacol.
 (2013)

 - Libby, P., et al. Inflammation and cardiovascular disease mechanisms.
 Am J Clin Nutr.
 (2006)